learn-co-students/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 const path = require('path');
 ```

 This might be a bit bewildering, but all we're doing is referencing different _libraries_ that help us run your tests.
 A library is code that someone else (usually multiple someone elses) wrote for our use.
 Note that `require` won't work out of the box in the browser.
 We're actually running our tests in a different _environment_.
-(Remember the sandbox analogy from earlier?
-It's just like that.)

 If you go to `test/index-test.js`, you'll see